Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### The Product Owner manages...

-- [ ] The Developers.
+- [ ] the Developers.
-- [ ] The Scrum Team.
+- [ ] the Scrum Team.
-- [ ] The Project.
+- [ ] the Project.
-- [x] The Product Backlog.
+- [x] the Product Backlog.

 **[⬆ Back to Top](#table-of-contents)**

 ### Management need to monitor progress on a daily basis and decide to do so by attending the Daily Scrum.
-What are the likely results?
+What are the likely results? (choose three)

 - [ ] Management will be able to better direct the work of the Developers.
 - [x] Additional facilitation may be required to keep to the time-box.